CongLeSolutionX/EthicaLumin/README.md

 > ⚠️🏗️🚧🦺🧱🪵🪨🪚🛠️👷
 >
 > This is a working draft in progress.
-Content is for educational and informational purposes only.
+Content is for educational (<ins>sometimes, entertaining </ins>) and informational purposes only.

 <div align="center">
   <table style="border: none">